chintanparikh/Shel/readme.md

 This is easiest seen by taking a look inside /translators at the default Markdown translator.

 ##To do list (feel free to contribute!):
-*Exceptions + exception handling (currently no errors, etc are thrown)
+* Exceptions + exception handling (currently no errors, etc are thrown)

-*Add support for comments (possibly via disqus)
+* Add support for comments (possibly via disqus)

-*Refactor the code (currently quite messy, it's a functioning first interation)
+* Refactor the code (currently quite messy, it's a functioning first iteration)

-*Add support for components/addons - navigation will be moved into a component
+* Add support for components/addons - navigation will be moved into a component